-Chicago's South Side flags a more likely future: Palo Alto startup PsiQuantum's computing campus, advertised to computer science students, liberal investors and local property-owners as a new beachhead in technological progress.
+Popular reporting about these telecommunications companies emphasizes the utopian, technocratic visions of their founders and Silicon Valley backers.
+But as before, the mirage of some AI-driven, corporate-run utopia is far less important than the real prospects of the firms' concrete investments in facilities, processing power and communications infrastructure.
+A recent DARPA project on Chicago's South Side flags a more likely future: Palo Alto startup PsiQuantum's computing campus, advertised to computer science students, liberal investors and local property-owners as a new beachhead in technological progress.
 The gigantic computing center will employ few, help fewer, raise local property values and expel renters, pollute the economically-abandoned neighborhood, and its computing power will be put to political and military purposes.
 The privately-operated data centers are a similar 'dual use' technology: Biden's first push for further AI and data center development passed the task off on the Department of Energy and Department of Defense; as the project has continued over the past few months, the Trump administration has solicited investment from Altman's OpenAI, along with its competitors in SoftBank and Oracle, and has directly funded a five hundred billion dollar 'Stargate' project with OpenAI, SoftBank, NVIDIA, Microsoft and others.

 Cutting through the crust and speculation: the billionaires who manage these companies rely on massive federal subsidy, which has purchased their compliance - sometimes freely given - with broader federally-guided defense industry projects.
-This is one point where the varied projects of the technology and telecommunications giants come together: more federal subsidy and more fixed capital with variable, adaptable uses, secured by Silicon Valley's new entrants into the big bourgeoisie by preferential treatment by the administration.
-On the one hand, this is still a competitive market in the Trump administration, hence Sam Altman's marginal role in recent months and OpenAI's faltering performance since the Deepseek fiasco; on the other hand, this competitive quality of federal-private partnerships through DOGE-adjacency and backchanneling seems to be the point of the new arrangement: to force Trump's bourgeois allies to vie for his favor, giving him an artificially-maintained upper hand and allowing him to perform, in effect, the role of any capitalist state: both encouraging conflict between individual capitalists investors.
+This is one point where the varied projects of the technology and telecommunications giants come together: more federal subsidy and more fixed capital with variable, adaptable uses, secured by Silicon Valley's new entrants

+Hopefully not.
+Should there be elections in three and a half years, onlooking capitalists can reasonably presume that whatever tariffs are put in place under the current administration would not outlive it.
+Fixed capital investments are financed, like any other venture by a firm, by referring to the investment's projected revenue, and American labor is simply far more expensive than labor anywhere else.
+If Trump's shadow cabinet wants to bring back American manufacture, they will have to find ways to rig or suspend future elections, and to do so in ways legible to would-be investors.
 Democratic processualism has, so far, chilled references to a third Trump campaign from all but the Bannonite fringe.
 It is far more likely that this is, instead of some nefarious scheme to seize power, simply a means to justify the preferential treatment of Trump's bourgeois supporters, helping the new entrants in the defense industry pick up the pieces of a cracked-up American economy, rather than a real attempt to resurrect the white working class via a repetition of the postwar boom.
 (All efforts to the latter effect will produce unpredictable, chaotic situations which may ultimately be beneficial to aspiring revolutionaries, but which will also, at present, skew in Pete Hegseth's direction.)